 For instance, a slight modification in the colour and pavilion angles of the stone will produce something different.
 So, when the time to sell comes, someone is certain to purchase your gem because it cannot be found elsewhere.
 If you are considering investing in natural coloured diamonds, it would be best to familiarise yourself with the essentials, as follows:

 Do your best to fully understand the four Cs of a diamond and the way they contribute towards its value.
 In terms of colour, the cause of the shade of tinted diamonds differs from one colour to another.
-For instance, nitrogen in a diamond gives off the cheerful hue of yellow.
-In contrast, blue gems contain boron that produces a blue tint.
-The direct cause of the remarkable colour of red and pink diamonds is still unknown, although there is speculation that they are variations resulting from fractures within the crystal frame.
+For instance, nitrogen in a diamond gives off the cheerful tint of yellow.
+In contrast, diamonds containing boron exhibit a blue tint.
+The direct cause of the remarkable colour of red and pink diamonds is still relatively unknown, although there is speculation that they are variations resulting from fractures within the crystal frame.

-The infrequent and more intense the tint, the greater is the value of the natural coloured diamond.
+The fewer the quantity of, and more intense the tint, the greater is the value of the natural coloured diamond.
 The most common are brown and yellow diamonds, while pink, green, blue, and red diamonds are uncommon in all-natural colours.

 On the other hand, colour intensity, which refers to the richness or deepness of the shade, is the top parameter when purchasing a natural coloured diamond.
 This means that the deeper the tint, the rarer, besides more expensive the diamond is.